 4. Is your workload manageable?

-Are you taking a course you know is going to be challenging for you?
-If so, consider reducing your total course load by dropping a course, so you’ll have extra time and energy to focus on succeeding in the challenging course.
+Are you taking a course that you know will be especially challenging for you?
+If so, it might help to reduce your course load so that you have extra time and energy to focus on that class.

-Look at the exams and assignments listed in all of your courses.
+Take a look at the exam and assignment schedules for all your courses.
 Will you be able to manage them throughout the term?
-Is there a particularly challenging week that looks almost impossible to complete?
-If so, your course load may be too heavy.
-Consider changing your schedule or dropping a course.
+Is there a week where everything seems to pile up at once?
+If it looks like too much, your course load may be heavier than you can realistically handle.
+In that case, consider whether adjusting your schedule or dropping a course could help you stay on track without burning out.

 5. How’s your school vs. life balance?